Mar4enkofff/Todo-App-API/README.md

 # Todo App API

 Implemented a ToDo app using React, TypeScript, hooks, and API integration.
 Created a user-friendly interface with intuitive task management features.

 **Live Preview**
-You can view a live demo of the website [HERE](https://github.com/Mar4enkofff/Todo-App-API/) **Built with**
+You can view a live demo of the website [HERE](https://github.com/Mar4enkofff/Todo-App-API/)

-React
-JavaScript
+**Built with**
+- React;
+- JavaScript;
-Preprocessors SCSS
+- Preprocessors SCSS;
-Mobile-first workflow
+- Mobile-first workflow;

 **Installation and Usage**
 Clone the repository
 Install dependencies: npm install